texonica/company-dashboard/memory-bank/systemPatterns.md

 3. **Fallbacks**:
    - Conditional rendering based on data availability
    - "No projects found" message when no data is available
+   - "No data available" message in charts when date range has no data
    - Fallback client and media buyer names when resolution fails
 4. **Error Logging**:
    - Detailed server-side error logging for debugging